Market Analysts see Raytheon Technologies Corporation [RTX] gaining to $100. Time to buy?

-Raytheon Technologies Corporation [NYSE: RTX] closed the trading session at $91.30 on 10/25/21.
-The day’s price range saw the stock hit a low of $90.70, while the highest price level was $91.98.
-The company report on October 25, 2021 that Spirit Airlines Selects Pratt & Whitney GTF™ Engines to Power Up To 150 New A320neo Family Aircraft in Spirit’s Fit Fleet®.
+Raytheon Technologies Corporation [NYSE: RTX] closed the trading session at $88.55 on 11/01/21.
+The day’s price range saw the stock hit a low of $87.96, while the highest price level was $89.19.
+The company report on November 1, 2021 that Raytheon Technologies CFO to present at Baird’s 2021 Virtual Global Industrial Conference.

-Spirit Airlines (NYSE: SAVE), announced it has signed an agreement with Pratt & Whitney, a Raytheon Technologies business (NYSE: RTX), through its affiliate, IAE International Aero Engines AG (“IAE”), for PW1100G-JM engines to power its latest order of new Airbus A320neo Family aircraft.
-Deliveries from the firm 100-aircraft order are expected to begin in 2023, and the agreement includes options for another 50 aircraft.
+Raytheon Technologies (NYSE: RTX) Chief Financial Officer Neil Mitchill will speak at Baird’s 2021 Virtual Global Industrial Conference on Tuesday, Nov.
+9 at 7:55 a.m.
+Eastern Time.
+The presentation will be broadcast live at www.rtx.com and will be archived on the website afterward.

-In addition to the engine order, Spirit and Pratt & Whitney entered into an EngineWise® Comprehensive long-term maintenance agreement to service Spirit’s fleet of 168 aircraft and growing.
+About Raytheon Technologies Raytheon Technologies Corporation is an aerospace and defense company that provides advanced systems and services for commercial, military and government customers worldwide.
+With four industry-leading businesses ― Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space and Raytheon Missiles & Defense ― the company delivers solutions that push the boundaries in avionics, cybersecurity, directed energy, electric propulsion, hypersonics, and quantum physics.
+The company, formed in 2020 through the combination of Raytheon Company and the United Technologies Corporation aerospace businesses, is headquartered in Waltham, Massachusetts.

 Here’s what leading stock market gurus have to say about Raytheon Technologies Corporation [RTX]: